Peony LogoPeony

 18. HPE → Juniper Networks ($14B, 2025)

 Hewlett Packard Enterprise completed its $14 billion acquisition of Juniper Networks in July 2025, doubling the size of HPE's networking business.
 The deal required settling a lawsuit from the U.S. Department of Justice, which had challenged the acquisition on competition grounds before reaching an agreement in June 2025.
-Juniper, known for its high-performance routers and switches used by major internet service providers and enterprises, brought AI-native networking technology including its Mist AI platform for automated network management.
+Juniper, known for its high-performance routers and switches used by major internet service providers and enterprises, brought AI-powered networking technology including its Mist AI platform for automated network management.
 The combined company now offers one of the most comprehensive AI-driven networking portfolios in the enterprise market, competing directly with Cisco and Arista Networks.

 19. Take-Two Interactive → Zynga ($12.7B, 2022)